OpenPodcar/OpenPodcar/README.md

 ### A. Remote Control

-Once the speed and steering control are tested and work well, the vehicle can be remotely-controlled using a joystick:
+The vehicle can be remotely-controlled using a joystick as follows:
-- Check that the lidar Ethernet, Joystcik USB, Pololu USB and Arduino USb cables are all connected to the laptop
+- Check that the lidar Ethernet, Joystcik USB, Pololu USB and Arduino USB cables are all connected to the laptop
-- Change this line ` <include file="/home/fanta/phd_work/OpenPodcar/podcar/catkin_ws/src/velodyne/velodyne_pointcloud/launch/VLP16_points.launch"/>` to the path of Velodyne point_cloud in `/launch/podcar.launch` to the path corresponding to that of your laptop
+- Change this line ` <include file="/home/fanta/phd_work/OpenPodcar/podcar/catkin_ws/src/velodyne/velodyne_pointcloud/launch/VLP16_points.launch"/>` from `launch/podcar.launch` to the global path of Velodyne point_cloud launch file corresponding to that of your laptop
 - Open a terminal and type:
 ```
 cd OpenPodcar/catkin_ws/src/podcar